ninelore/ninelore.github.io/content/projects/ArmaOnLinux.md

 Since Proton 4.11 as good as all tweaks needed to run Arma became obsolete, and it became as easy as never before to play not only Arma and Steam Games, but also non-Steam games because of many Proton improvements being up streamed to Wine.
 You can check if your Games are working on the Lutris Website, the WineHQ and the ProtonDB Websites.

+With the release of Proton 6.3-8, the last major burden, BattleEye, is now working and we can play Arma 3 on Linux without **any** restriction!
+The only flaw is the non-working original Launcher, which is no problem due to the excellent work of some amazing people that made amazing 3rd-party launchers.

 This new Guide is based on all the knowledge that got collected up until now.
 This Guide will get continuous Updates

 ### 0. Disclaimer

 **I don't take any responsibility if any (im)possible damage occurs on your hardware, software or your health, if you lose your job because you were late because your alarm clock didn't ring or if a thermonuclear war breaks out.
 You are responsible for all changes you are making!
-Please read everything carefully and if needed twice to prevent Misunderstandings.
-You can contact me via the Information provided on my [Website](https://ninelore.github.io)**
+Please read everything carefully and if needed twice to prevent misunderstandings.
+You can contact me via the information provided on my [website](https://ninelore.github.io)**

 ### 1. Prepare

 You should have
-- Basic Terminal/Bash knowledge
+- Basic terminal/Bash knowledge
-- All Software and Drivers updated
+- All software and drivers up to date
 - Already installed Steam and wine-staging to make sure all dependencies are installed

 ### 2. Downloading Arma